Senior Vice President

-Rachel Vandenberg PE, is vice president and national director for ports and intermodal for the nationwide professional services firm Dewberry.
+Rachel Vandenberg PE, is senior vice president and national director for ports and intermodal for the nationwide professional services firm Dewberry.
 In this role, she works daily in the advancement of goods movement infrastructure across highway, rail and marine networks.

 Prior to joining Dewberry, Rachel’s previous positions have included ports and marine market sector manager, intermodal practice leader, and transit rail market sector manager at AECOM.
 With more than 25 years of strategic planning, engineering, and project management across multiple modes, she offers an expert understanding of the complex transportation networks that support the economic and social viability of our communities.